dankilman/vimgolf/README.md

 - Python 3.5 or greater

 #### Install
-Currently, the fork is not published published to pypi so you need to clone it.
+Currently, the fork is not published to pypi, so you need to clone it first.

 ```sh
 $ git clone https://github.com/dankilman/vimgolf.git